summary

 This development proposal cannot be viewed in a vacuum.
 It sits along a narrow urban corridor facing severe development pressure from massive, concurrent mega-projects, including Conradie Park, Riverlands, and the proposed disposal of the King David Mowbray Golf Course.

 The cumulative strain on surrounding roads, sewage networks, electrical grids, and public amenities has never been independently audited.
-Local schools are already over-capacity following the Conradie Park rollout, traffic gridlock is expanding, and the developer’s transport model relies entirely on a proposed new passenger rail station that has zero confirmed funding or acknowledgment within PRASA’s corporate infrastructure budget.
+Local schools are already over-capacity following the Conradie Park rollout, traffic gridlock is expanding, and the developer’s proposed transport model assumes future rail upgrades for which no confirmed commitment or budget has been made.
 Pushing ahead without a mandatory sewer-capacity and infrastructure confirmation is planning irresponsibility.

 Proponents frequently use the promise of “one-third affordable and social housing” as a moral shield to justify the destruction of the site’s low-density assets.
 However, the actual application fine print reveals that these targets are completely non-binding.